We spent a solid month exploring the Indonesian island. So here’s our tried and tested 3 weeks in Lombok itinerary.

-After spending a lot of time in the water in the Gili Islands, a stop in Senggigi for a couple of nights will complete your Lombok itinerary nicely!
+After spending a lot of time in the water in the Gili Islands, a stop in Senggigi for a couple of nights will complete your 3 weeks in Lombok itinerary nicely!

 There’s not a lot to do in Senggigi, apart from relax, so it’s the perfect final destination to switch off and enjoy island life.

 If you’re looking for the ultimate place to unwind we can highly recommend staying at Living Asia Resort and Spa.
 The guys really looked after us and couldn’t have made the end of our Lombok trip any more perfect!

 Boasting a year-round outdoor pool, Mana Retreat offers an accommodations in Kuta Lombok.

 The hotel has a sun terrace and a spacious area with wooden flooring where guests can take daily yoga classes with a surcharge.

 Free private parking is available on site.
 All units have a seating area with views of the tropical garden.